 Used to describe the constant feeling of needing to empty the bowel, accompanied by involuntary straining efforts, pain, and cramping with little or no fecal output.
 Often confused for constipation.

-An S-shaped curve of the large intestine between the descending colon and the rectum.
+The S-shaped curve of the lower part of the large intestine that connects the descending colon and the rectum

-Group of diseases affecting the GI tract, including ulcerative colitis and Crohn’s disease.
+Group of inflammatory diseases affecting the GI tract, including ulcerative colitis and Crohn’s disease

-Stands for "magnetic resonance imaging."
-A diagnostic technique that uses magnetic fields and radio waves to produce a detailed image of the body’s soft tissue and bones.
+A diagnostic technique that uses magnetic fields and radio waves to produce a detailed image of the body’s soft tissue and bones

 Type of UC that affects the entire colon.
-Potentially serious complications include massive bleeding and acute dilation of the colon, which may lead to an opening in the bowel wall.
+Potentially serious complications include massive bleeding and acute dilation of the colon, which may lead to a perforation (opening) in the bowel wall.

-Abnormal growth in the intestinal lining.
-Your doctor might remove polyps after a colonoscopy.
+Growth in the intestinal lining that can be noncancerous, precancerous, or cancerous.
+Your doctor might remove polyps during a colonoscopy.